 Stand facing a corner, with your left foot close to the corner and right foot stepped back.
 Raise your arms at the sides so that your upper arms are parallel to the floor.
 Bend elbows so that your hands point to the ceiling.
 Place forearms against the walls on either side of the corner.
 Bend your left knee and lean forward until you feel the stretch in your chest.
 Hold for 30 to 60 seconds (don’t forget to breathe!), then repeat with your opposite leg in front.

 Pay attention to and correct lifestyle factors that may cause this muscle stress.
-Incorporate these stretches into your weekly routine to avoid your tight chest muscles.
+Incorporate these stretches, as well as Aaptiv classes, into your weekly routine to avoid your tight chest muscles.